rccordell/is578-intro-dh/_assessments/03-discussion.md

 ### Assignment Details

-For each week of class there are readings listed under _Core_ and _Penumbra_.
-The core readings are just that: central to the week's discussion and lab.
+For each discussion week of class there are readings listed under _Core_ and _Penumbra_.
+The core readings are just that: central to that class topic.
 Everyone should read these closely and prepare to discuss them.
-The penumbral readings try to capture a broader spectrum of scholarship pertinent to each week's theme, which I could not require because time is, sadly, finite.
-Each week you should choose one of the penumbral readings, based on your own interests, to read and be prepared to reference as a means of expanding our conversation together.
+The penumbral readings try to capture a broader spectrum of scholarship pertinent to the week's theme, which I could not require because time is, sadly, finite.
+Each discussion week you should choose one of the penumbral readings, based on your own interests, to read and be prepared to reference as a means of expanding our conversation together.

-To prepare for our discussions, each week you should draft 2-3 substantial questions or critical observations that highlight details of interest from the core (and your chosen penumbral) readings, connect ideas across the week's readings (or even across different weeks), or probe the boundaries or limitations of the assigned texts.
+To prepare for our discussions, each discussion week you should draft 2-3 substantial questions or critical observations that highlight details of interest from the core (and your chosen penumbral) readings, connect ideas across the week's readings (or even across different weeks), or probe the boundaries or limitations of the assigned texts.
 The goal of this assignment is not to test your knowledge of our readings, but to prompt dialog, so I try not to be prescriptive.
 In general, however, your discussion prep should:

 1. Get beyond basic questions or observations of fact and instead work toward questions or observations of significance.
 2. Demonstrate close thought about the frameworks of our texts, as well as about the relationships among them.